ua-snap/snap-drupal/README.md

    tar -jxvf ~/Downloads/files-snap.bz2 --strip-components=1 -C files/

    # Compile styles (see below for more details)

-   cd themes/snap_bootstrap && compass compile
+   cd themes/snap_bootstrap && bower install && compass compile

    # Launch containers and disable IP restrictions
    # NOTE -- sometimes the name of the Docker image (snap-drupal_drupal_1) may be different.